ai/size-limit/README.md

 * Size Limit counts the cost including **all dependencies and polyfills** which is used in your JS.
 * You can add Size Limit to **Travis CI**, **Circle CI**, etc and set the limit.
-  If pull added a massive dependency, CI will show an error.
+  If pull request will add a massive dependency, CI will show an error.

 <p align="center">
   <img src="./img/example.png" alt="Size Limit example"